 At Gartner we are dedicated to supporting our associates and giving them the tools they need to reach their full potential from day 1.
 From providing physical accommodations to associates who need it to offering our associates mental-health resources to providing caregivers the tools and flexibility they need to live well in all aspects of their life, we are committed to not only complying with disability laws but exceeding them with the benefits we offer.
 Recently, we were named a Best Place to Work for Diversity Inclusion by the Disability Equity Index for our efforts in creating an inclusive, accessible workplace.

-Our associates recently launched the Collective Abilities Network - our employee resource group (ERG) dedicated to uniting those with hidden and apparent disabilities, mental illness, neurodiversity, their caregivers and allies.
+Last year, our associates launched the Collective Abilities Network - an employee resource group (ERG) dedicated to uniting those with hidden and apparent disabilities, mental illness, neurodiversity, their caregivers and allies.
 The members and leadership team of this newly formed ERG have been essential in identifying ways that we can promote a more inclusive workplace for associates of all abilities.
-Learn more about the team’s goals from Lauren B., Senior Recruiting Coordinator and Communications Lead for the Collective Abilities Network.
+Learn more about the team’s goals below.

 “In the past, I’ve struggled at work, and without the appropriate channels or resources it can take a toll on our mental health.
 Research suggests that we work an average of 90,000 hours over our lifetime - that’s approximately one-third of our lives.
 We want all associates to have a safe space to review resources or simply reach out and speak to someone and know that you aren’t alone in whatever you are dealing with, whether that is inside of work or outside.”
+Lauren B., Recruiting Program Specialist and Communications Lead for the Collective Abilities Network.

 We will continue to enhance our current offerings and identify new ways to support our associates, raise awareness of people with disabilities in the workplace, and recruit professionals of all abilities.
-Learn more about the team in the video below.
+Learn more about our Collective Abilities Network in the video below.